There are three major sections to an estimate for a job you are bidding on for a client.

 Learn to say yes!

-When a client asks for something that you are uncomfortable with, unless it is unethical price it so you can either bring on help to make it happen or the money is enough to make it worthwhile.
-When you are saying to the client I would love to help you and here is how much it is to do that for you then if the price is too high, they said no and not you.
+Unless a client asks for something you are uncomfortable with, all prices are negotiable unless it is illegal.
+You can either bring on help to make it happen, or the money is enough to make it worthwhile.
+When you say to the client, ” I would love to help you, and here is how much it is to do that for you, “they say no, not you, if the price is too high.

-Too many photographers for example say no to not selling their copyright.
-Just put the price high enough that it is worth it.
-Surely you would like to retire tomorrow for the right price today.
+Too many photographers, for example, say no to selling their copyright.
+You put the price high enough that it is worth it.
+Suppose you would like to retire tomorrow for the right price today.

-While you may have done everything just right and it makes sense to you, ask a friend who knows nothing about photography to hear your proposal.
-Ask them to let you know if anything doesn’t make sense to them.
-Ask them if it feels like you are excited about serving them.
+While you may have done everything just right and it makes sense, ask a friend who knows nothing about photography to hear your proposal and let them know if anything doesn’t make sense to them.
+Ask TM if it feels good to serve them.

-If people are only shopping price rarely will you get the job.
-If they are shopping for solving their problem and feeling taken care of by a photographer—you most likely are in the running using these principles.
+If people only shop for price, you will rarely get the job.
+If they are shopping to solve their problem and feel taken care of by a photographer, you are most likely in the running using these principles.